Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Accounting for Uncertainty When Evaluating Inequality

 \section{Accounting for Uncertainty When Evaluating Inequality}

 We estimate risk for subjects with a Bayesian hierarchical logistic random effects regression models fit using Markov chain Monte Carlo (MCMC).
-For each iteration $\ell = 1, \ldots, L$ of the MCMC , we have a point estimate $\pi_i^{(\ell)}$ of $\pi_i$ for all births and we can now proceed with our program to evaluate ELM risk inequality as sketched in sections \ref{analyzing} and \ref{covariates}.
+For each iteration $\ell = 1, \ldots, L$ of the MCMC , we have a point estimate $\pi_i^{(\ell)}$ of $\pi_i$ for all births and we can now proceed with our program to evaluate infant and child mortality risk inequality as sketched in sections \ref{analyzing} and \ref{covariates}.
 For example, we can use the $\pi_i^{(\ell)}$s and each birth's wealth quintile $x_i$ to calculate an $R^{2\! (\ell)}$.
 However, this calculation is for only a single iteration of the MCMC.
 Thus for all iterations $\ell = 1, \ldots, L$ we calculate an $R^{2\! (\ell)}$ producing a posterior distribution for $R^2$.
-This uncertainty can be used in comparing various $R^2$s for different covariates and thus determine which covariates do the best at distinguishing ELM risk.
+This uncertainty can be used in comparing various $R^2$s for different covariates and thus determine which covariates do the best at distinguishing infant and child mortality risk.

 As our sample $\pi_i^{\ell}$ is discrete, when we wish to calculate the divergence between two subpopulations of $\pi_i^{\ell}$s, we use a kernel density smoother to first smooth out the distributions before calculating a divergence.
 Then, as with ANOVA $R^2$s, we can calculate distributions for divergences.